 “With the outer materials, brands can tell better stories, so this is where the investment flows.
 But for the other components, the incumbent materials are so cheap that it’s really hard to innovate there,” says Bucher.

-Once they had found the ideal outer material for the bag, NFW’s Mirum, the team spent three years looking for alternatives for all the other materials.
+Once they had found the ideal outer material for the bag – a material made from natural rubber called Mirum – the team spent three years looking for alternatives for all the other components.
 “We had to keep an open mind and think outside the box,” said Bucher.
 One example of this involved exploring foam options from the bed mattress industry, where human health is far more important than in bag foam.

 Image: Melina Bucher